A quantum state transfer protocol with Ising Hamiltonians

 We have analyzed the error induced by the finite domain wall coupling, which has a dependence of $|J|^{-2}$ on the fidelity.
 Since the construction of the Hamiltonian allows for a rescaling of the parameters, we have shown that we can mitigate the error by effectively reducing the transverse field strength while adding a time overhead.

 Although we have proposed a first working protocol that transfers quantum information with high accuracy, there are several potential next steps.
 First, several other protocols for perfect state transfer have been proposed \cite{burgarth_conclusive_2005, gualdi_entanglement_2009, huang_quantum_2018} which use variations of the Heisenberg Hamiltonian, albeit with additional features like time-dependent couplings, uncoupled spins, or different chain structures.
 It could be of interest to rewrite such protocols in the domain wall picture and study their speed, accuracy, and error tolerance to compare them against our proposal.
-Second, while we chose to incorporate domain walls as our method for obtaining a Hamiltonian with only ZZ interactions, as we have shown, this approximation induces errors.
+Second, while we chose to incorporate domain walls as our method for obtaining a Hamiltonian with only ZZ interactions, as we have shown this approximation induces errors.
 We could consider alternative solutions and compare their impact on the total protocol error.

 Finally, it would be extremely interesting to test the protocol on analog quantum hardware such as superconducting flux qubits with ZZ-couplings and to analyze the actual level of control needed to implement it efficiently.
 This would be a natural continuation of our work.
-However, there are some challenges, including the implementation of large coupling strengths, precise control to switch the Hamiltonian at the right time, and the reconfiguration of the transverse fields in all spins during the Hamiltonian switch, which would potentially require additional elements in the circuit design of the flux qubits.
-However, in devices where these shortcomings are solved, we could potentially have a system to transport information inside QPUs with short transfer times and high fidelity.
+However, there are some challenges, including the implementation of large coupling strengths, and the precise mirror symmetric transverse fields in all qubits.
+In devices where these shortcomings are addressed, our protocol could provide a practical mechanism for transporting quantum information within QPUs with short transfer times and high fidelity.
 Another potential use is a type of quantum repeater.
 This is possible because our protocol does not require the preparation of any state outside the initial one and includes a reset mechanism, allowing the system to periodically receive states from a sender and transfer them along the chain.